Menstrual Hygiene Management Among Adolescent Girls in Kenya

 Sexual health–A “state of physical, mental, and social well-being in relation to sexuality.”3 Sexual health includes safe and consensual sexual experiences, access to contraceptives, and a lack of sexual violence and discrimination.

-Menstrual cup–A cup made of rubber that is inserted into the vagina and collects the menstrual blood.
+Menstrual cup–A cup made of rubber that is inserted into the vagina and collects menstrual blood.
 Menstrual cups last roughly two to four years.

 Context